dnlthn/danielthompson.io/README.md

 # danielthompson.io
 Source for my personal website based on the Gatsybjs starter.

-Built with TailwindCSS and Gatsbyjs and hosted in Netlify.
+Built with TailwindCSS and Gatsbyjs and hosted on Netlify.